-The University of Texas Police at Houston (UT Police) is committed to protecting the safety of the thousands of people who work or study at The University of Texas Health Science Center at Houston (UTHealth), in addition to the countless family members, visitors and patients that visit.
+The University of Texas Police at Houston (UT Police) is committed to protecting the safety of anyone who works, studies, visits or seeks treatment at The University of Texas Health Science Center at Houston (UTHealth).
 This annual report describes the services and prevention opportunities our department and campus offer, and documents relevant crime and safety statistics, per federal requirements.

 At our core, UT Police promotes prevention initiatives through our institutional and departmental endeavors.
 We continually work to further our prevention initiatives, as well as preparedness and protection objectives.
-Our police officers, public safety officers and civilian team members are integral parts of prevention.
-In a collective effort, our staff attempts to identify and diminish risks that may arise.
+Our police officers, public safety officers and professional civilian team members are integral parts of prevention.
+In a collective effort, our priority is to identify and diminish risks that may arise.

-At the forefront of our prevention efforts are the individual community members who promote safety, and protect our people, buildings and properties.
-We rely on all members of our community to help report questionable incidents or people.
+At the forefront of our prevention efforts are the individual community members who promote safety and protect our people, buildings and properties.
+We rely on all members of our community to help in our effort by reporting questionable incidents or people.
 A collaborative effort between UT Police and UTHealth workforce members and students, including designated Campus Security Authorities, is imperative to help ensure a safe and secure place to work, study, visit and seek treatment.
+To further our relationship with our community, in 2021 we launched the Community Partnership Council to strengthen the bond between UT Police and the community we serve.